EkwuemeSpace/EkwuemeSpace/README.md

 <div align="center">

-> *"An elite engineer doesn't just make things work — they make things **right**."*
+> *"An elite engineer does not just make things work — they make things right."*

 </div>

 ```
 PRINCIPLE 01 — SIMPLICITY IS MASTERY
-        The best code does one thing, does it well, and is obvious to the next reader.
+        The best code does one thing, does it well, and is obvious
-        Complexity is a debt you'll pay later.
+        to the next reader.
+Complexity is a debt you will pay later.

 PRINCIPLE 02 — SYSTEMS THINK, NOT JUST CODE
         Every function is part of something larger.
 Always engineer
         with the full system — latency, load, failure modes — in mind.

 PRINCIPLE 03 — CONCURRENCY IS A SUPERPOWER, NOT A SHORTCUT
         Go's goroutines are a gift.
-Use them deliberately,
+Use them deliberately, safely,
-        safely, and with full understanding of what you're building.
+        and with full understanding of what you are building.

 PRINCIPLE 04 — REST IS NOT JUST HTTP
         A well-designed API is a contract.
 Version it.
 Document it.